-On 19 February 2020, the EU Commission released a white paper on artificial intelligence (AI).260 The white paper aims to support Europe's core values of openness, diversity and democracy.261
+On 19 February 2020, the EU Commission released a white paper regarding artificial intelligence (AI).
+259 The white paper aims to support Europe's core values of openness, diversity and democracy.
+260 President of the EU Commission Ursula von der Leyen outlined the intentions of the white paper, which cover areas including cybersecurity, critical digital infrastructure, democracy and media.
+261